yukaitung/lgdxrobot-docs/content/lgdxrobot2/ros2/installation.md

 ## Desktop Images

-The desktop images include ROS2 GUI tools and provide a web interface suitable for remote control.
+The desktop images include ROS 2 GUI tools and provide a web interface suitable for remote control.
 After starting the container, you can access the web interface at [http://localhost:3000](http://localhost:3000).
 For external access, use `https://<host-ip>:3001`.

 The image may require access to USB devices, so it is necessary to mount the host's `/dev` and pass the appropriate cgroup rules.
 Below are the groups for the corresponding devices.
 You can remove the `--device-cgroup-rule` options if they are not needed.